Brother-Blue/blog/content/en/projects/low-poly/part1/index.md

 {{< alert "lightbulb" >}}
 You can find more information about [Delaunay Triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) in this article.
 {{< /alert >}}
 There is a lot of geometry that goes into calculating the triangulation, presence of additional points, intersecting triangulations, and so on.
-So instead of reinventing the mathematical wheel (for now at least) I opted for a wonderful library by Fogleman, for Delaunay Triangulation, substantially speeding up my development of this project.
+So instead of reinventing the mathematical wheel (for now at least) I opted for a wonderful package by Fogleman, for Delaunay Triangulation, substantially speeding up my development of this project.
 I could of course sit down for hours and create my own, and down the line I may do it for the sake of gaining a deeper understanding of the math behind poly-fication, but frankly this was more just for fun.
 {{< github repo="fogleman/delaunay" showThumbnail=false >}}
 With this in place, creating the triangulations was a breeze.
-I started out by creating a set of points the Delaunay library required for triangulation, passed them in, and got my triangulations out.
+I started out by creating a set of points the Delaunay package required for triangulation, passed them in, and got my triangulations out.
 No flair, just simple and understandable.
 ```go
 // Delaunay triangulation
 delPoints := make([]delaunay.Point, len(points))